 One of the clear benefits of such a method is the ability to achieve nearly continuous production, which in turn results in operators assuming more of a monitor and adjust role.
 The clear risk with this type of manufacturing is that incorrect equipment set up can produce quite a lot of defective product very quickly.

 This is where Smart/Visual Work Instructions come into play.
-With a purpose built application, operators will receive only the most current documented best practice, ensuring not only all process enhancements are applied, but that complete visibility to in-line / in-process product quality is leveraged to minimize waste and rework.
-Below we’ll breakdown the major functions, and get specific as to how Smart/Visual Work Instructions can be applied to produce better quality product, more quickly, with less waste.
+With a purpose-built application, operators will receive only the most current documented best practice, ensuring not only all process enhancements are applied, but that complete visibility to in-line / in-process product quality is leveraged to minimize waste and rework.
+Below we’ll break down the major functions, and get specific as to how Smart/Visual Work Instructions can be applied to produce a better quality product, more quickly, with less waste.